 - 3.5.
 The Obstacles may only be inspected on foot.
 No motor vehicles or bicycles may be taken inside any part of an obstacle.
 Failure to comply will be penalised by the issue of a Warning for the first infringement and a Yellow Warning Card for the second.
-Athletes with disabilities must obtain dispensation from the Organiser to be exempt from this Article and their vehicles clearly identified. - 3.6.
+Athletes with disabilities must obtain dispensation from the Organiser to be exempt from this Article and their vehicles clearly identified. - 3.5.1 Para Driving Athletes from nominated profiles may use a Motor Vehicle to walk the course (MVWC) but must have this noted on the Masterlist following classification evaluation. - 3.5.3.6.
 On allocated Championships venues, Athletes must not ride a Horse or drive any Horse drawn vehicle through the Obstacles in the 30 days prior to the Event in which they are competing.